Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Edward Ball Wakulla Springs State Park

 Wakulla Springs State Park, which is about 14 miles south of Tallahassee, Florida.
 The park covers approximately 6,000 acres.
 It is home to one of the largest and deepest freshwater springs in the world.
 With a depth of over 300 feet and an average discharge of over 250 million gallons of water per day.
-A Spanish lodge circa 1930s by Edward Ball during Florida’s Land boom years.
+A Spanish lodge circa 1930s, built by Edward Ball during Florida’s land boom years.
 Taking a tour of the lodge gives visitors a timeless glimpse into the glory days of the past.
 The beautiful period furnishings and elegant construction are worth seeing.
 They listed the lodge on the National Register of Historic Places in 1972.

 Edward Ball Lodge